tatanik501/Econ/README.md

 # Econ
-# This page contains codes of some books in econometrics
+# This page contains codes of some books in econometrics and Mathematical Economics (Undergradute Level)